 Rebound Anxiety

 Rebound anxiety can occur when a person abruptly stops taking prescribed anti-anxiety medications.
-Similar to developing a tolerance and experiencing withdrawals from other substances, the absence of that drug in the body can cause adverse effects like increased anxiety symptoms.
+The absence of that drug in the body can cause adverse effects like increased anxiety symptoms.

 What Is Rebound Anxiety?

 In these cases, the individual is diagnosed with an anxiety disorder and is often prescribed a medication meant to calm the mind and quiet the brain’s responses.
-Usually, doctors will prescribe a Benzodiazepine such as Xanax or Ativan because of their ability to activate the neurotransmitter, gamma aminobutyric acid (GABA).
-Because GABA is responsible for chemical communication that allows us to feel calmer, more relaxed, and at ease, the brain can develop a tolerance to the substances that increase it, like alcohol and Benzodiazepines.
+Usually, doctors will prescribe a benzodiazepine such as Xanax or Ativan because of their ability to activate the gamma aminobutyric acid (GABA) neurotransmitter.
+Because GABA is responsible for chemical communication that allows us to feel calmer, more relaxed, and at ease, the brain can develop a tolerance to the substances that increase it, like alcohol and benzodiazepines.
+Developing a tolerance results in the need for larger amounts or stronger versions of substances to experience the same relief.

 It is important to be open and honest with your doctor about your original anxiety condition, medical history, and your history of using your prescribed medication.
 To best assess your situation, your medical provider might ask about the following: